telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

-The cause of this problem is [prelink](http://en.wikipedia.org/wiki/Prelink), a program that modifies binaries to make them starting faster (which is not very useful for binary implementing long running services as contextBroker is) but that is known to be incompatible with some libraries (in particular, it seems to be incompatible with some of the libraries used by Context Broker).
+The cause of this problem is [prelink](http://en.wikipedia.org/wiki/Prelink), a program that modifies binaries to make them start faster (which is not very useful for binaries implementing long running services, like the contextBroker) but that is known to be incompatible with some libraries (in particular, it seems to be incompatible with some of the libraries used by Context Broker).

-The solution fo this problems is:
+The solution for this problems is:

 -   Disable prelink, either implementing one of the following
     alternatives: